sudo-sanjeev/resume-maker/USAGE.md

-# 🚀 Enhanced Multi-File LaTeX System
+# 🚀 Enhanced Multi-File LaTeX System with Source Organization

 ## Overview
-Your LaTeX system now supports multiple `.tex` files with organized output management.
-All PDFs are generated in the `resume/` folder to keep your project organized.
+Your LaTeX system now supports multiple `.tex` files with organized source management.
+All source files go in the `src/` folder, and all PDFs are generated in the `resume/` folder for maximum organization.

 ## Quick Start